nizaamomer/nuxt-notify/README.md

 toast.add({
   title: "No icon",
   description: "This toast hides the icon",
-  icon: "i-lucide-bell",
   showIcon: false,
 });

 // Force icon ON (even if global is false) toast.add({
-  title: "Force icon",
+  title: "With icon",
-  description: "This toast shows an icon anyway",
+  description: "This toast shows an icon",
   icon: "i-lucide-bell",
   showIcon: true,
 });